ABOUT ME

 Hello!
 I am a 5th year PhD student in the Chester F. Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT) in Rochester, NY.
 I currently work in the kLab under the supervision of Dr. Christopher Kanan.
 My current research focuses on deep learning with an emphasis on continual/ lifelong machine learning.
-My works have been published in NeurIPS, TMLR, CVPRW, and CoLLAs that advance the state-of-the-art in continual learning and deep learning.
+My works have been published in NeurIPS, TMLR, CVPRW, and CoLLAs that advance the state-of-the-art in continual deep learning.

 I received an MS in Electrical Engineering from University of Hawaii and a BS in Electrical Engineering from Khulna University of Engineering and Technology.
 During MS, I worked on deep learning applied to medical imaging.
 My prior works have been published in IEEE NanoMed, ASRM conferences, and Reproductive BioMedicine Journal.